tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

 --- abstract

 This document presents a number of use cases that have a common need for encoding MPLS function indicators and ancillary data inside MPLS packets.
+There has been significant recent interest in extending the MPLS data plane to carry such ancillary data to address a number of use cases described in this document.

-The use cases described are not an exhaustive set, but rather the ones that are actively discussed by the MPLS working group Open Design Team.
+The use cases described are not an exhaustive set, but rather the ones that are actively discussed by members of the IETF MPLS, PALS and DETNET working groups in the MPLS Open Design Team.

 --- middle

 # Introduction

 This document describes important cases that require carrying additional ancillary data within the MPLS packets, as well as the means to indicate ancillary data is present.

-These use cases have been identified by the MPLS working group design team working on defining MPLS function indicators and ancillary data for the MPLS data plane.
+These use cases have been identified by the MPLS working group design team working on defining MPLS function Indicators and Ancillary Data (MIAD) for the MPLS data plane.
+The MPLS ancillary data can be classified as:

+- implicit, or "no-data" associated with a funciton indicator,
+- within the label stack, e.g., encoded as labels, referred to as In Stack Data (ISD), and
+- after the Bottom of Stack (BoS), referred to as Post Stack Data (PSD).

 The use cases described in this document will be used to assist in identifying requirements and issues to be considered for future resolution by the working group.

 - ID: {{?I-D.gandhi-mpls-ioam}} describes the applicability of IOAM to MPLS data plane.
-- {{?RFC8986}} describes the network programming usecase for SRv6 dataplane.
+- {{?RFC8986}} describes the network programming use case for SRv6 dataplane.
 - {{?RFC8595}} describes how Service Function Chaining (SFC) can be achieved in an MPLS network by means of a logical representation of the Network Service Header (NSH) in an MPLS label stack.
 Some limitations of this approach that